dssg/mlforpublicpolicylab/10 - Model Interpretability Pt. 2/README.md

-This week, we’ll look at the other side of interpretability, with a focus on several practical applications of local explanations: they can help researchers debug and improve their mod- els, build trust among stakeholders (including a growing legal movement towards a "right to explanation"), help those acting on model predictions understand when they should override the model with their judgement,
+This week, we’ll look at the other side of interpretability, with a focus on several practical applications of local explanations: they can help researchers debug and improve their models, build trust among stakeholders (including a growing legal movement towards a "right to explanation"), help those acting on model predictions understand when they should override the model with their judgement,